NoahGX/Predictive-Modeling/README.md

 - Jupyter Notebook or JupyterLab

 ## Input
-- Titanic dataset from an online repository.
+- Titanic dataset: Accessed from an online repository via a URL.
-- California housing data accessed through sklearn's dataset library.
+- California housing data: Loaded using sklearn's `fetch_california_housing` function.
-- Wine quality data from a provided CSV file.
+- Wine quality data: Loaded using sklearn's `datasets.load_wine()` function, which provides the dataset pre-packaged within the library.

 ## Output
 - Predictive models for Titanic survival and California housing prices.